sdisaacson/bookworm-light-astro/src/content/posts/Why-Americans-Overlook-News-Impacting-Them-An-In-depth-Study.md

 ---
-title: 'Why Americans Overlook News Impacting Them: An In-depth Study'
+title: "Why Americans Overlook News Impacting Them: An In-depth Study"
 description: >-
   In the contemporary digital era, the phenomenon of news avoidance among Americans has become increasingly prevalent, raising concerns about the